 In 2002 I embarked on a rigorous and enriching training at the Minster Centre in London that included depth work of an experiential, clinical and academic nature.
 I qualified with an MA in Integrative Psychotherapy and Counselling in 2007.

-Furthermore, having lived in a number of different countries, I am well versed in the difficulties that sometimes manifest in the wake of moving abroad.
-Uprooting ourselves can all too often serve to amplify underlying issues, leaving us feeling vulnerable and overwhelmed.
+Furthermore, having lived in a number of different countries, I am well versed in the difficulties that can come up when living abroad.
+Uprooting ourselves can often serve to amplify underlying issues, leaving us feeling vulnerable and overwhelmed.
+My work in this area is further informed by my engagement as a volunteer counsellor with Xenion, a psychosocial association providing therapy for refugees and victims of torture in Berlin.

 Another area of keen personal and professional interest is the passage into parenthood.